vistadataproject/vistadataproject.github.io/demo/PCE/skinTest.md

 ---
 layout: default
-title: MVDM Demo PCE skin test
+title: nodeVISTA Demo Patient Care Encounter (PCE) Skin Test
 ---

-Before running the following, follow the [MVDM Demo Introduction](http://vistadataproject.info/demo/) on how to setup the nodeVISTA management client and CPRS.
+Before running the following, follow the [nodeVISTA Demo Introduction](http://vistadataproject.info/demo/) on how to setup the nodeVISTA management client and CPRS.

 The following shows creation, and reading of patient encounter skin test using CPRS, VISTA's client, running over a nodeVISTA manager.
 CPRS may think it's running over a 20 year old RPC interface but it's actually invoking RPCs through an _RPC Emulator_ that runs over _nodeVISTA_.
 The _nodeVISTA Manager_ shows not only what CPRS sends and receives but also the underlying MVDM activity.